NeilSinclair/prompt_workshop/the_expert/the_expert2.md

 Although we still produce best-in-class gasoline tools, part of our strategy going forward is "battery-first" as this aligns with customer needs and our goal to be more sustainable.
 Our innovation focus is also on robotics (e.g. automatic robotic mowers) and IoT connectivity with our tools.

-We produce products for both commericial and consumer clients, with a focus on high quality goods.
+We produce products for both commercial and consumer clients, with a focus on high quality goods.
+Please connect our values with the strategy when crafting a marketing strategy.

 **User message:**

 Please can you help me to come up with three points that we can base our battery-first marketing strategy on for small business owners.
 Please focus on small business owners who are likely to be reluctant to adopt new technologies.
 -----------

 **Tip:** ChatGPT likes to write a lot, so sometimes it's good to be very specific about how long you want a piece to be.
 Notice I asked for "three points" above.